 Dressed to impress, the coo was suited and booted in its very own custom-made spacesuit, complete with traditional Clan Armstrong tartan of course – supplied by Lochcarron of Scotland – which was specially made by Vintage Bunting in the Scottish Borders.

-Head over to our social media to follow #Coosmonaut for more action-packed activities.
+See BuzzBò’s adventures on social media by following #Coosmonaut for more action-packed activities.

 Out of this World Trail